#35 How to Get Your Vet Needs Met

 Reason #2 to FIRE Your Vet: Raw Food Attitude

 There are at least 3 more reasons.
 Can you find them?
-Use that search box in the right column, and drop in the word FIRE.
+Use that search box at the bottom, and drop in the word FIRE.

 Now, instead of giving you a fish, I’ve just taught you to fish!